LucasBehrendt/battleship/README.md

 ### Main Menu

-- After a valid name is recieved, the main menu is displayed.
+- After a valid name is received, the main menu is displayed.
 From here the user can navigate to different points in the game.

 - To start the game, the user simply types 1.
 Instructions on how to play can be found by typing 2.
 If the user wishes to exit the game, they type 3.

-- If an invalid input is recieved, an error message with instructions on valid inputs is printed.
+- If an invalid input is received, an error message with instructions on valid inputs is printed.

 <details>